traulab/DIYNAFLUOR/README.md

 ## To learn more
-More details about the DIYNAFLUOR and its performance can be found in our Preprint (Coming soon).
+More details about the DIYNAFLUOR and its performance can be found in our Preprint.
+(See https://www.biorxiv.org/content/10.1101/2024.12.16.626200v1).

 Questions?
 Comments?
 Mistakes in the documents? 😅 Post a comment in the "Issues" section or contact lead author, Will Anderson (w.anderson1@uq.edu.au).